Native American languages

 Grammar of the Jaqaru language for sale online.

 Links, References, and Additional Information

-Information about the Jacaru language in Spanish.
+Information about the Jacaru language and people in Spanish.

 Native Languages of the Americas website © 1998-2020 Contacts and FAQ page

 Back to our Native American facts for kids

 Would you like to sponsor our work to preserve the Jaqaru language?